-The following questions and responses for the Promoting Interoperability (PI) MIPS performance category are based upon the previous regulation and the 2021 Quality Payment Program (QPP) Final Rule.
+The following questions and responses for the Promoting Interoperability (PI) MIPS performance category are based upon the previous regulation and the 2021 and 2022 Quality Payment Program (QPP) Final Rules.

 1. How much of the MIPS final score is determined by the PI performance category?